-- The provision of a person specification/job description for every candidate prior to an interview - All interviews will follow our recruitment procedures to ensure safe and fair and nondiscriminatory recruitment occurs - The provision of a statement of terms and conditions and contract for every member of staff in employment (contract to be received by new employee within two months of commencement of employment) - Prior to commencement of employment, the successful applicant shall be provided with an offer letter (conditional on an enhanced Disclosure and Barring Service (DBS) clearance AND 2 acceptable references) with the induction procedure and any details of other information relevant for their first day of work - New members of staff will be provided with copies of all the policies and procedures and we will ensure their understanding and adherence to these over an induction period - Discrimination or harassment of any member of staff relating to sex, race, sexual orientation, gender, gender reassignment, age, religion or belief and disability will not be acceptable.
+- The provision of a person specification/job description for every candidate prior to an interview - All interviews will follow our recruitment procedures to ensure safe and fair and nondiscriminatory recruitment occurs - The provision of a statement of terms and conditions and contract for every member of staff in employment (contract to be received by new employee within two months of commencement of employment) - Prior to commencement of employment, the successful applicant shall be provided with an offer letter (conditional on an enhanced Disclosure and Barring Service (DBS) clearance AND 2 acceptable references) with the induction procedure and any details of other information relevant for their first day of work - New members of staff will be provided with copies of all the policies and procedures and we will ensure their understanding and adherence to these over an induction period.
+They will receive induction training including information about emergency evacuation procedures, safeguarding, child protection, and health and safety issues - All staff receive effective supervision including support, coaching and training to promote the best interests of children.
+Staff are also provided with ongoing training and professional development opportunities to ensure they offer quality learning and development experiences for children that continually improves - Discrimination or harassment of any member of staff relating to sex, race, sexual orientation, gender, gender reassignment, age, religion or belief and disability will not be acceptable.
 This includes unwanted verbal or physical third party harassment by those not employed by the nursery.